usnistgov/psc-ns3/src/psc/doc/source/psc-design.rst

 3) an energy consumption model for flying a (single/multi)rotor unmanned aerial vehicle (UAV).
 4) a new HTTP application.
 5) a video streaming model.
+6) a configurable generic client/server application
+7) a framework to develop incident scenarios and a detailed large scale example

 There is no support for legacy public safety communications such as land mobile radio system (LMRS).
 While LTE sidelink supports both